 And as one of the largest emitters of greenhouse gases, “automobile trips would have to be reduced to one-quarter if London is to reach a 45% reduction in greenhouse gases by 2030,” explained Hall.

-At the same time, transit would have to rapidly increase, along with walking and cycling.
+At the same time, public transit would have to rapidly increase, along with walking and cycling.

-Although a large population in urban centres are interested in cycling, there are concerns about the safety in doing so.
-The report focuses on creating a city-wide bike grid, and safe infrastructure that would encourage citizens to use other modes of transportation.
+Although a large amount of people living in London's urban centres are interested in cycling, there are concerns about the safety in doing so.
+To address these concerns, the report focuses on creating a city-wide bike grid, and safe infrastructure that would encourage citizens to use other modes of transportation.

-“Basically, we tried to argue that by focusing on cycling infrastructure, you’d be able to access the interested, yet concerned rides,” said DeGroot.
+“Basically, we tried to argue that by focusing on cycling infrastructure, you’d be able to access the interested, yet concerned riders,” explained DeGroot.

 Another solution is freezing road-widening projects.

-Widening roads not only encourages more driving, but it is also quite costly.
+Widening roads not only encourages more driving, but is also quite costly.

-Although cycling isn’t the only solution to solving a climate emergency, it's a necessary change needed to meet London’s carbon goals.
+While increasing cycling isn’t the only solution to solving a climate emergency, the Cycling Advisory Committee believes it's necessary if the city of London wishes to meet its carbon goals.